JakubTabor/Language_model_Pipeline/README.md

 # Now to my blank pipeline I gonna add solo "ner" and put this same text as previous to process
 # I gonna put with names of persons and names of cities, the task of my model will be to extract exactly this informations from the text
 # So I load "small model in english", put text into model and create empty list for "proper nouns"
+# Now I start for loop on my text, condition is simple, if part of speech is equal to "PROPN" this words will fill my list